OceanLabPy/OceanLab/README.md

 MIT license.

 ##WARNING
 Be careful with the use of this.
-It can have errors.
+This is not stable.

-Sao Paulo - SP, february 2017
+Sao Paulo - SP, may 2018

 [1]:http://iuryt.github.io